-Mrs Fanning was the joint Company Secretary during part of FY2021.
+Mrs Fanning is the joint Company Secretary.
 Mrs Fanning is a Chartered Accountant and Chartered Secretary with more than 20 years' financial, governance and commercial experience.
-She has held Company Secretary and senior finance positions in several listed and unlisted companies.
-Mrs Fanning resigned as joint Company Secretary on 26 November 2020.
+She has held Company Secretary and senior finance position positions in several listed and unlisted companies.